 |Secondary vocational||Gymnasium, college||14–18|

 |Higher education||Bachelor’s degree||18-22|

 There are 162 state elementary schools and 5 private, 51 state and public-private secondary schools and 5 private, as well as international schools and educational centers.
-Foreigners enter Montenegrin educational institutions on the same rights as the citizens of the country: for Russian children the conditions do not differ.
+Foreigners enter Montenegrin educational institutions on the same rights as the citizens of the country.
 Officially the lessons are conducted in the state language, but they can also be in Serbian, Albanian, Croatian and Bosnian.

 The curriculum is based on the Bologna system.
-Unlike in Russia and Ukraine, there is no certificate competition for admission to university - it is necessary to pass exams.
+There is no certificate competition for admission to university – it is necessary to pass exams.
 Diplomas of higher education are in English and Montenegrin and are recognized on the territory of Europe.

 Preschool education in Montenegro

 Preschool education in the country is represented by nurseries, which accept children from one year old, and kindergartens, which are attended from the age of 3 to 6 years.
 Parents can choose any institution according to their place of residence.